 Answer our research questions which are drawn from the thesis research questions.

-Validate the finding of our systematic literature review about traceability model requirements.
+Support the finding of our systematic literature review about traceability model requirements.

 Determine whether traceability practices in industry are aligned with the theoretical approaches.

-Find a solution that can satisfy the traceability requirements initiated by our industrial partner which requires capturing the traceability of heterogeneous artifacts..
+Find a solution that can satisfy the traceability requirements initiated by our industrial partner, which requires capturing the traceability of heterogeneous artifacts.

 Demographic Questions